-Why I cover a list of failed startups is for the simple reason “There are lessons to be learned from each failure”.
+Why I cover a list of failed startups and a list of failed companies every year is for the simple reason “There are lessons to be learned from each failure”.
 Teachings which will help us find the simple issues because of which startups fail.

 In the year 2017, the number of startups funded decreased while the funding received by startups increased.
 Most noticeable was the reduction of seed funding for startups. i.e, startups looking to raise funds at the idea or initial stage did not find many takers.